GTMEGA/NotEnoughItems/README.md

   - Uses a parallel stream to search the item list over multiple cores, resulting in 2-6x faster searches on average
   - Loads the recipe handlers in parallel
 * A textbox for search with most of the features you'd expect - moving forward, backwards, selection, etc
 * Bookmarks!
-What are you in the process of crafting?
+Are you in the process of crafting?
 Bookmark it using either 'A' or configure your own key.
 * Toggle bookmark pane.
 Default shortcut key `B`.
 Item Subsets menu is only available if bookmarks are not visible.
 * Utility/Cheat buttons line up and wrap based on GUI size
 * ItemList is no longer regenerated from the ItemRegistry on every inventory load